Looks like your cart is empty. Compare Travel Backpacks

 Unlike flimsy hip straps on other travel backpacks, the Divide’s padded hip belt transfers up to 80% of the bag’s weight to your hips.
 That means your stronger leg muscles carry the bulk of the weight, saving your shoulders from a painful afternoon.

-The hip belt also has two pockets that can hold a phone (iPhone 8 fits just fine), boarding pass, and keys.
+The hip belt also has two pockets that can hold a phone, boarding pass, and keys.
 You don’t have to take off your backpack to reach for something important.
 Our co-founder, Fred, likes to take everything out of his pants pockets and transfer the contents to the hip belt pockets before going through security at the airport.